inca/cx-site/src/main/webapp/pages/index.md

 [Circumflex Web Framework](/web.html) is a DSL for quick web application development.

-It is designed around the *route concept*.
+It is designed around the _route concept_.
 A route is an HTTP method with matching mechanism and attached block.
 The application itself is essentially a sequential set of routes: they are matched in the order they are defined, the first route that matches the request is invoked.

 Here's a simple web application:

-    lang:scala
-    class Main extends RequestRouter {
+    class Main extends RequestRouter {                                    {.scala}
       get("/") = "Hello world!"
       get("/posts/:id") = "Post #" + uri("id")
       post("/form") = {